galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ## Help section style

 Help section of the tools vary widely in content.
-However, just liek we cannot accept tools without tests we should not be accepting tools with rudimentary tool sections.
+However, just like we cannot accept tools without tests we should not be accepting tools with rudimentary tool sections.

 ### Proposed guidelines